Grimhill/Image/README.md

 For example:
 - contour search
 - contrast
-- salt and paper filter
+- salt and pepper filter
 - convert to another color spaces
 - segmentation
 - sharp and smooth